chiragSahani/DashboardQuick/Readme.md

 npm run dev
 ```

+## 🔗 Deployed Link

+You can access the deployed application [here](https://quickcomdashboard.vercel.app/).

 ## 🔧 Troubleshooting

 > 💡 **Note:** If you face a date-fns conflict with `react-day-picker`, install compatible versions: